qoh/PlayerCollisionToggle/readme.md

 # Compiling
 1. Create a blank win32 project in Visual Studio.
 2. Place the files from PlayerCollisionToggle in the project.
-3. Add the file to the project in Solution Explorer and click Build.
+3. Add the files to the project in Solution Explorer and click Build.

 # Installation
 1. Install [BlocklandLoader](https://github.com/portify/BlocklandLoader).